noelkips/airbnb-clone-project/README.md

 Security is not an afterthought in this project—it is a foundational principle woven into every feature to protect users, data, and infrastructure.

 ---
+## 🚀 CI/CD Pipeline

+### What is CI/CD?

+CI/CD stands for Continuous Integration and Continuous Deployment.
+It's a development practice where code changes are automatically tested and deployed, ensuring faster and more reliable delivery of features and fixes.

+### Why It's Important

+Implementing a CI/CD pipeline allows the team to:
+- Automatically run tests on new code to prevent bugs.
+- Deploy updates quickly and safely without manual intervention.
+- Maintain consistent environments across development, staging, and production.
+- Enable frequent and reliable releases, boosting productivity and user satisfaction.

+### Tools Used

+To support CI/CD in this project, we utilize the following tools:
+- **GitHub Actions**: For automating testing, linting, and deployment workflows directly within the GitHub ecosystem.
+- **Docker**: To containerize the application, ensuring consistent environments across all stages of deployment.
+- **Docker Compose**: For defining and running multi-container applications locally and in CI pipelines.
+- **Heroku / AWS / Render (Optional)**: For deploying the application to a live production environment.

+---
 ## 📈 API Documentation Overview